mojaloop/finance-portal-ui/docs/notes.md

     * Outgoing transactions
     * Incoming transactions
     * Net position / Net debit Cap (%)

 #### Actions
 * Stop transactions
 * Edit NDC

 ### Settlement List
+Initially, a date range filter should be prepopulated with a sensible date range, and the settlement list should be populated with settlements in this range.
+We don't paginate or supply other filters at this stage because the Mojaloop API does not support this.
+If we move to a raw database query, more filters and pagination should be easy to support.

 On selection of settlement, overlay Settlement Detail

 #### Columns
 * ID
 * Start date